jgcarrasco/jgcarrasco.github.io/content/blog/advice-past-self.md

 Don't get me wrong, I think that these can be amazing tools; I myself discovered a lot of interesting papers and blog posts that made a significant impact in my career through Twitter, as well as lots of interesting things through YouTube.
 The point that I'm trying to make here is that **getting distracted in the current world is extremely easy**.

 However, if you want to learn about any topic, you'll need to keep a **deep focus**, and these distractions are super likely to get in your way.
 Because of this, my first advice is that **you should cultivate a habit of deep working**.
-What do I mean by this? **Deep work is a state where we are completely focused on a single task, with no distractions**: for me, this means not checking emails in between, no music... just working on the single task that you have proposed.
+What do I mean by this? **Deep work is a state where we are completely focused on a single task, with no distractions**: for me, this means not checking emails in between, not checking your phone... just working on the single task that you have proposed.

 The ability to maintain deep focus can be trained: the more you try, the longer you will be able to keep focus.
 Therefore, I recommend that you choose a task that you want to do, and then start doing it with no distractions until you can't keep focus.
-Then, rest by taking a walk, laying on the couch... something that doesn't distract you that much, and then keep going.
+Then, rest by taking a walk, laying on the couch... or something that doesn't distract you that much, and then keep going.
 You'll see that your capacity will increase.
-As a reference, studies show that humans can keep deep focus at full capacity up to 4 daily hours on total, so don't blame yourself if you can't have laser focus during 12 hours, it's completely normal!
+Just as a reference, studies show that humans can keep deep focus at full capacity up to 4 daily hours on total, so don't blame yourself if you can't have laser focus during 12 hours, it's completely normal!

 Anyway, this looks like obvious advice, but it's often completely overlooked despite being extremely important.
 You'll notice that by specifying clear tasks and commiting to fully focus on them, one at a time with no distractions, **will get you further in a shorter time**.